top of page

 I like to check in after a couple of months to make sure therapy is working for you.
 And if you ever feel like you’d be better suited with someone else, that’s okay—I can help with referrals.
 This is your journey, and you deserve the best support possible.

 • In-person therapy provides a private, secure space to talk freely.
+My office is located in East Lansing, MI and for Michigan residents.

 I recommend starting with weekly sessions for the first 3-4 months.
 This helps us build trust, dig into your main concerns, and create a solid treatment plan.
 In the beginning, old memories or emotions might resurface, so consistent sessions can help you process them in a safe way.